Monday - Friday

 Not recommended in those where the singing voice is very important, decreases lower range

-Please fill out the medical and voice questionnaire E-MAIL at the top of the page if you have questions or concerns regarding which procedure(s) is/are best for you, of if you are or ever were a smoker, or have a chronic medical condition such as diabetes, take blood thinners, or ever had surgery on your vocal cords (for any reason).
+Please fill out the medical and voice questionnaire E-MAIL at the top of the page AFTER having read through all of the important information here.
+Please specify if you have questions or concerns regarding which procedure(s) is/are best for you, if you are or ever were a smoker, have a chronic medical condition such as diabetes, take blood thinners, or ever had surgery on your vocal cords (for any reason).

 A typical example: